svei00/blogExcelSolutionsV/notes.md

    - Add an Asyncronus functions before the return:
      * First go to [Firebase](https://firebase.google.com/).
      * Go to **Console** (Top Right).
-     * **+ Add Project/Create Project** Add a name of your project ex. mern-blog.
+     * **Add Project/Create Project** Add a name of your project ex. mern-blog.
 If it is your first time accept the terms and conditions and usage confirmation.
      * At this time do not Enable Google Analytics and hit in create project.
      * Create a new **Web** Project.
      * Add an **App Nick Name** you can leave the same name of the project, do not check the Firebase Hosting and **Register the App**